vishakha-ramani/inferno-autoscaler/docs/capacity-scaling-config.md

 ### ConfigMap Structure

-The capacity scaling configuration is stored in a ConfigMap named `capacity-scaling-config` in the `workload-variant-autoscaler-system` namespace.
+The capacity scaling configuration is stored in a ConfigMap named `capacity-scaling-config` in the Workload Variant Autoscaler controller's namespace.

 **Location:** `deploy/configmap-capacity-scaling.yaml`